Blocks A1, A2 & A3

 Payments may be made via Flywire, Credit or Debit card, cash or cheque.
 Full details will be provided with an offer of accommodation.

-What are the rules and regulations for University of Kent students at Chaucer College?
+What are the rules and regulations for residents at Chaucer College?

 As the accommodation offered is strictly single-sex, one ‘golden rule’ is that under NO circumstances should a male resident or male visitor enter a female student’s dormitory, or vice versa.
 Failure to observe this regulation will result in the cancellation of your accommodation agreement and you will be required to leave the College.